Reconstructing the unitary part of a noisy quantum channel

-with jump operators $L_i$, coupling rates $\gamma_i$ and $H_0$ describing the coherent part of the evolution.
-The type and strength of the dissipation is represented by the form of $L_i$, respectively the magnitude of $\gamma_i$.
-The solution of the master equation at time $T_g$ provides a dynamical map according to Eq.~\eqref{eq:KraussDecomp} such that,
+with jump operators $L_i$, rates $\gamma_i$, and $H_0$ describing the coherent part of the evolution.
+The solution of the master equation at time $T_g$ provides a dynamical map,

 where $T_g$ could be interpreted as, e.g., the gate time for realizing a particular unitary gate.
-We model the two most common relaxation processes, each characterized by a relaxation time $T_1$, respectively $T_2$, \cite{Redfield1957IBM, Krantz2019arXiv},
+We model the two most common relaxation processes, characterized by a relaxation time $T_1$, respectively dephasing time $T_2$,

 $T_1$ describes amplitude damping for a bath effectively at zero temperature, as it is typical in, e.g., superconducting qubit systems \cite{Krantz2019arXiv}. $T_2$ characterizes pure dephasing in the $\sigma^z$ basis.
-For the Hamiltonian $H_0$ in Eq.~\eqref{eq:Lindblad} we consider two different scenarios:

-(i) We generate random unitaries $U_0 = U_\text{Rdm}$ on a collection of $N$ qubits, i.e. $d=2^N$, distributed according to the Haar measure \cite{mezzadri2007arXiv}.
-We then derive a Hamiltonian $H_\text{Rdm}$ which generates the unitary evolution $U(t=T_g) = \exp{(-iH T_g)}$ at gate time $T_g$ via the complex matrix logarithm,
+For the Hamiltonian $H_0$, we consider two different scenarios: \begin{enumerate}[label=(\roman*)] \item We generate random unitaries $U_0 = U_\text{Rdm}$ on a collection of $N$ qubits, i.e. $d=2^N$, distributed according to the Haar measure \cite{mezzadri2007arXiv}, and obtain the Hamiltonian $H_\text{Rdm}$ via the complex matrix logarithm,

-where the Hamiltonian $H_0=H_\text{Rdm}$ is the solution of the main branch of Eq.~\eqref{eq:Def H_rdm} and the gate time $T_g$ has been set to 1 in the second equality for simplicity.